USDA.gov USDA.gov NRCS Home

 National Poverty Level Limitation

 The National Poverty Level is defined as the Health and Human Services (HHS) Poverty Guidelines.
 These are issued every January by HHS using Census Poverty Data.
 The historical data is available here.
+The basis for the Poverty Threshold used by Health and Human Services to determine its Poverty Guidelines is the dollar cost of a selected food plan that meets basic nutritional needs, not including eating out, multiplied by three[1].

 YearFirst PersonEach Additional PersonFour Person FamilyAlaska 4 PersonHawaii 4 Person